Pricing Strategy

 Monitoring the prices of KVI products

-How do retailers decide which items to include in the lists?
+How do retailers decide what is KVI and which items to include in the lists?
 The decision is usually made basing on the three following factors:

 • How many items were sold and at what price?